dtoczala/watson-landing-page/README.md

 - [Build a Chatbot That Cares](https://medium.com/ibm-watson-developer-cloud/build-a-chatbot-that-cares-part-1-d1c273e17a63\#.h9ahlfoh1) - nice series on building an IOT chatbot using the Coversation, Tone Analyzer, Speech-to-Text and Text-to-Speech services.
 - [Build a Chatbot with Watson and Spoontacular](https://medium.com/ibm-watson-developer-cloud/how-to-build-a-recipe-slack-bot-using-watson-conversation-and-spoonacular-api-487eacaf01d4\#.xxt6vwknl) - another chatbot tutorial that builds a chatbot using Watson Conversation and the Spoontacular API.

+## Customer Care

+This is another popular use case, where a cognitive agent is used to handle common customer care problems and issues.

+### References for Further Reading

+- [Customer Care Starter Kit](https://github.com/watson-developer-cloud/social-customer-care) - This application is a Starter Kit (SK) that is designed to get you up and running quickly with a common industry pattern, and to provide information and best practices around Watson services.
+This application was created to demonstrate how the Natural Language Classifier can be used to direct customer requests and queries to the appropriate agent or workflow.
+Additionally, Tone Analyzer, Alchemy Language, and Personality Insights demonstrate how to efficiently provide an agent with customer insights.
+You will need to replace the Alchemy Language portions of this starter kit with NLU service calls - since Alchemy is being deprecated.

 ---
 # Cognitive Development Topics